 - Enter your current and future passwords.
 Do not save them yet.

-- Beneath where you typed your passwords, check the box labled “Require all devices to sign in again with new password”.
+- Beneath where you typed your passwords, check the box labeled “Require all devices to sign in again with new password.”

 - Save your password change.

-This may seem like overkill, but if someone is using your Netflix account at that moment, they could theoretically log back in using the existing password before you save the change.
-This way, there isn’t time for anyone to log in so they should not be able to access your account.
+Going through all of this may seem overkill, but if someone is using your Netflix account at that moment, they could theoretically log back in using the existing password before saving the changes.
+This way, there isn’t time for anyone to log in, so they should not be able to access your account.

 After following these steps, your account should be secure.
-Be sure to check your account activity periodically to ensure no one else is using your account without your permission.
+Check your account activity periodically to ensure no one else is using your account without your permission.

 Netflix Account Security

 Netflix still hasn’t implemented two-factor authentication even though they said they would eventually and have been lobbied hard by users and security experts to introduce it.
-Rumor has it that Netflix is going to crack down on password sharing in a “consumer-friendly” way, but there are no details into what that actually entails.
-In the meantime, it is up to us to come up with strong passwords and guard them closely.
+Rumor has it that Netflix will crack down on password sharing, but there are no details on what that truly entails.
+In the meantime, it is up to us to develop strong passwords and guard them closely.

 One thing Netflix does is actively monitor the internet for cracked accounts, lists of Netflix accounts for sale, and the like.
 So while we are still waiting for 2FA, the company is working to protect your account behind the scenes.

-I always advocate using a passphrase rather than just a password.
 A collection of words, a sentence, the title of your favorite movie or song, or something else.
 The more complicated you can make your password, the more secure it will be.
-A passphrase won’t be immune to a dictionary attack but it will take a whole lot longer than a single word to crack.
+A passphrase won’t be immune to a dictionary attack, but it will take much longer than a single word to crack.

 If you’re worried that someone is using your Netflix account, simply follow these quick steps to review your account details and lock your account down if you need to.